Communities

 Answer

-#2: Post edited by user avatar Andreas from the dark caverns‭ · 2023-08-20T12:04:17Z (9 months ago)
+#2: Post edited by user avatar Andreas witnessed the end of the world today‭ · 2023-08-20T12:04:17Z (about 1 year ago)

 • A site may be effectively dead in terms of new valid contributions.
 That is unfortunate, and may reflect bad on the rest of the Codidact network.
 A user visiting Codidact for the first time, may be provided a bad first impression, if the Codidact site they visited, has been inactive for a while.
 In addition, potential answerers may be tempted to not revisit the site.
 Users unaware of the larger Codidact network, and the prosperity of the other sites, may be led to believe that Codidact is a lost cause, and that other sites are not worth visiting.